 NWP forecast wind data are necessary in the ambiguity removal step of the processing.
-Wind forecasts from the ECMWF global model are available twice a day (00 and 12 UTC analysis time) with hourly forecast time steps of +3h, +4h, +5h and so on.
+Wind forecasts from the ECMWF global model are available twice a day (00 and 12 UTC analysis time, or 06 and 18 UTC analysis in case of the ERA5 re-analysis) with hourly forecast time steps of +3h, +4h, +5h and so on.
 The model wind data are quadratically interpolated with respect to time and bi-linearly interpolated with respect to location and put into the level 2 information part of each WVC.
 The ECMWF winds stored in the wind products are stress-equivalent winds [27] which have been computed from the equivalent neutral model winds.